Helen Peatfield helps SaaS B2B companies by improving their conversion copy and customer flow so they win more customers and keep them too.

 There is going to be a different answer for everybody based on different situations however one underlying thing you must do is to think of it from your customers perspective.

-For the majority of SaaS companies, you are giving something of value such as a free trial or a demo or you might ask them to watch a video.
+For the majority of SaaS companies, you are giving something of value such as a free trial or a demo or you might ask them to watch an explainer video.

 You need to flip how you think of CTAs, you need to stop seeing it as a call to action or an ask, you need to start seeing them as something you are offering to the reader.
 You need to see it as you are giving them something instead of you are asking for something from them.